danielroe/roe.dev/src/content/articles/introduction.md

 date: '2019-12-12T16:30:00.000Z'
 tags:
   - personal
+description: After a long time without a blog, it's time to put pen to paper again.
 ---

 After a long time without a blog, it's time to put pen to paper again.